s3lcsum/gai/templates/prBodyFormattingInstructions.md

 - Summarize the main purpose in a few sentences using **imperative mood**.
 - Provide a **bullet list** of key changes.
 - If a JIRA ticket exists, link it under "Ticket links."
+- If no ticket id passed, skip the last section
 - Use **short and direct sentences**.
 - Follow **consistent formatting**: exclude disclaimers, personal references, or mentions of AI.